chongminggao/CIRS-codes/reproduce_results_of_our_paper/README.md

 There are three steps to reproduce the results.
 1. Run the scripts to run the experiments to produce the log files.
-2. Collect the results by copying the log files and paste them to certain directories.
+2. Collect the results by copying the log files and pasting them to certain directories.
 3. Visualize the results and reproduce the main figures and tables in the paper.

 We have finished the first two steps and prepared all logs as required.
-You can visualize the results by only running the Jupyter Notebook in the third steps on the prepared log files.
+You can visualize the results by only running the third step.

 ### Step 1.
 Re-run the experiments.

-All parameters are all set for reproduce the results.
+All parameters are all set for reproducing the results.
 We fix the random seed so that the results will not change each time on the same machine.
-However, the results can still vary with running on different machines.
+However, the results can still vary when running on different machines.

-Different methods are running in a parallel way by adding `&` at the end of each shell commands.
+Different methods are running in a parallel way by adding `&` at the end of each shell command.
 Please revise the parameter `--cuda` for each line and distribute them according to the GPU memories of your server.
-A server with 8 GPUs are recommended.
+A server with 8 GPUs is recommended.

 Make sure you have installed the required environment and downloaded the datasets (see [here](https://github.com/chongminggao/CIRS-codes#installation)).

-The following scripts are used for reproduce the Figure 5 in the paper.
+The following scripts are used for reproducing Figure 5 in the paper.

 1. ##### Train the user model on two datasets.